edg35/flask-pokemon-api/README.md

 ```bash
   /api/v1/getsinglerandompokemon
 ```
-This endpoint takes in o parameters and return a random pokemon from the database.
+This endpoint takes in no parameter and returns a random pokemon from the database.

 ```bash
   /api/v1/getlistrandompokemon/<int:n>